chensy618/02269-Process-mining-project/data/conformance_checking/filtered_data/README.md

-1. the refined logs to answer the second business question: duration of the programme for conformant/non-conformant students
-2. only considering msc students
+1. the refined log folders include students with 30 ECTS or more